Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

 Platform loss frequently occurs due to failure to comply with terms of service, which change frequently in relation to explicit content on both sex work and non-sex work platforms~\cite{mcdonald2021s,blunt2020posting}.
 To mitigate these risks, sex worker scholars such as Sophie Ladder~\cite{website:sophieladder} and Amberly Rothfield~\cite{website:amberlyrothfield.com} intensively analyse the differences in terms of service between platforms and communicate what sex workers are and are not allowed to include in their content, bios and messaging.
 Participants described being highly attentive to the Terms of Service despite the fact that content moderation, as previously documented, was not equitably or consistently applied, and frequently regulates identity as a sex worker, not just sexual content~\cite{blunt2020posting,barwulor2021disadvantaged}.
-Complicated navigation of each platform was a common theme in the interviews: \begin{quote}``[Social media site] is a lot harder, you can't post any nudes on [SMS] or imply nudes on [SMS].
-I try to avoid hashtagging sexual things on [SMS] and I also have my account set to influencer/blogger in the hopes it won't be seen as inherently sexual.''
-(P25)\end{quote}

-\begin{quote} ``I don't use hashtags because they can get you shadowbanned\footnote{Shadowbanning is a content moderation technique where a user can post but the content is hidden from or rarely shown to others~\cite{blunt2020posting, are2021shadowban}.
-The user is not notified and may not realise they have been shadowbanned until they experience loss of engagement or income.}.''
-(P4) \end{quote}
+Complicated navigation of each platform's rules was a common theme in the interviews.
+Participants described how they ``don't use hashtags because they can get you shadowbanned\footnote{Shadowbanning is a content moderation technique where a user can post but the content is hidden from or rarely shown to others~\cite{blunt2020posting, are2021shadowban}.
+The user is not notified and may not realise they have been shadowbanned until they experience loss of engagement or income.}'' (P4), try to carefully track the ever-changing rules about what they can and cannot post on different mainstream and sex work platforms, and even changed their account settings or persona (e.g., gender, age) ``in the hopes [their account] won't be seen as inherently sexual'' (P25) or to avoid biased content moderation.